Disclaimers: See Part 1

 "Lieutenant Tessa of the Fifth Army taught weapons training in Clydmus' class yesterday."
 Ri exposed.
 "That is what triggered it."

 "It was beyond intense."
 Iona's eyes lit up.
 "It was intoxicating.
 When I held that wooden sword in my hand, I felt elation."

 "Sounds better than sex."
-Minya thoughtlessly mused out loud.
+Minya thoughtlessly mused aloud.

-Ri blushed, remembering her earlier activity in her chamber while Iona stared dumbfounded at the Cook.
+Ri blushed, remembering her earlier sexual activity in her chamber, while Iona stared dumbfounded at the Cook.